 The SG system has several flags that can be set to control various aspects of parsing.
-Each flag can have an integer value, which is normally either 1 (flag is on) or 0 (flag is off), but a couple of flags can have other integer values.
-The flag deptree, discussed above, can have values 0, 1, 2, or 3.
+Each flag has an integer value, which is normally either 1 (flag is on) or 0 (flag is off), but some flags use other integer values.
+For instance the flag deptree, discussed above, can have values 0, 1, 2, or 3.
 Default values for all flags are set by XSG at initialization time.

-To set a flag F on (or off) in interactive mode, you can type +F or -F respectively.
-Or you can type +F n to set the value to any non-negative integer value n.
+To set a flag F on or off in interactive mode, you can type +F or -F respectively.
+Or you can type +F n to set the value to any non-negative integer n.
 (So -F is equivalent to +F 0.)

-You can also set flags when you compile your own XSG application, by using the API function xSGsetflag, described on page 60 in Section 14.
+You can also set flags when you compile your own XSG application, by using the API function sgSetflag, described on page 67 in Section 14.

 Here is a list (in alphabetical order) of the most useful flags and their meanings.
 We will usually explain what the effect of having the flag on is.
+If the description includes a phrase like "if this flag is turned on", then this means that it is off by default.
+Some of the flags, especially ones that trace the parsing process, have effect only when XSG is compiled in a way that allows more tracing.